 Barcelona will capture your heart just like it captured ours.
 Take a stroll along the popular La Ramba, but try not to eat or shop in there.
 This is popular amongst tourist, so prices for food and other shopping items tend to be more expensive in here.
 If you have enough time, enroll into a cooking class or two and learn how to cook your own paella or Catalan tapas.

 The Spanish capital city of Madrid hosts several activities for the kids and the traveling families.
 Here, travelers can enjoy the rides at Parque de Attractions that houses over 30 attractions for both children and adults.
 This amusement park is one of the most popular destinations for both locals and tourists.
 There are also other kid-friendly places that offer exhibits and shows for kids and adults, such as the Natural Science Museum.
 Faunia, and Zoo, Aquarium, two crowd-pleasing attractions that lets the family see and interact with animals.
+We know this is one of the top cities in Spain.

 Best time to visit Madrid